- << >>

 ¹ More about the case of Sattar Beheshti here

 ² The Guadeloupe conference in January 1979 was an informal meeting between French President Valéry Giscard d'Estaing, American President Jimmy Carter, British Prime Minister James Callaghan and German Chancellor Helmut Schmidt, where one discussed amongst others the crisis in Iran.

 In 1978 there were massive demonstrations, strikes and violent riots against Shah Mohammad Reza Pahlavi in Iran, whose most prominent leader was Ajatollah Ruhollah Chomeini, living in French exile.
 The American President Jimmy Carter suggested at the Guadeloupe conference not to support any longer the Shah, since the Shah don't enjoy public confidence any longer.

-Firstly, an interim authority under Prime Minister Shapur Bachtiar should oversee the affairs of state and at the same time Ajatollah Ruhollah Chomeini was contacted.
-The latter returned to Iran on February 1, 1979 and declared that Prime Minister Bachtier was illegal and started the change of power from the Pahlavi monarchy to the Islamic Republic of Iran.
+Firstly, an interim authority under Prime Minister Shapour Bakhtiar should oversee the affairs of state and at the same time Ajatollah Ruhollah Chomeini was contacted.
+The latter returned to Iran on February 1, 1979 and declared that Prime Minister Bakhtiar was illegal and started the change of power from the Pahlavi monarchy to the Islamic Republic of Iran.

 ³ Giti Pourfazel refers to Saadi's well-known poem bani adam:

 In creation of one essence and soul.

 If you've no sympathy for human pain,